 There are so many free online resources that it is sometimes difficult to know which ones to use, and to identify which ones are good.
 Cactus has carefully assessed the wide range of free language learning resources available online to provide you with a selection of our most recommended, useful and reliable sources of information for learning French.
-These can be used as a helpful support to language learning whilst taking one of our face-to-face French courses.
+These can be used as a helpful support to language learning whilst taking one of our face-to-face or online French courses.

 WordReference is a popular bilingual dictionary, and combines its own dictionary with the long-established Collins dictionary.
 WordReference also includes a handy French verb conjugator and a forum where users can get help with French language related questions.

 Reverso is a well-established online bilingual dictionary.
 It includes an English-French dictionary, along with other handy tools such as a translator and spellchecker.

 The CNRTL host the dictionary of the Académie Française, the French language regulator.
 Its monolingual French dictionary includes all the officially recognised French words.
 In French only.

 Dictionnaire Electronique des Synonymes

 The university of Caen, France, is hosting a helpful online French synonyms dictionary.